sureshvenkey/terraform/Readme.md

 $ sudo apt-get update
 $ sudo apt-get install ansible -y
 ```
+2. Scroll down through the list of features until you see Windows Subsystem for Linux.
+Click on the checkbox, and then click OK to enable the feature.
+3. Open the Microsoft Store.
+Search for Ubuntu and click on Get to install the latest version.
 ## Install the aws cli in windows10
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 ## Configure aws profile for dev, uat and prod aws accounts